lextudio/sharpsnmp_docs/library/tutorials/aes.rst

 Background
 ----------
-SNMP v3 standard defines AES algorithms to be used in user security model.
+SNMP v3 standard defines DES/AES algorithms to be used in user security model.
-#SNMP Library 10.0 supports AES 128/192/256.
+#SNMP Library 10.0 supports DES and AES 128/192/256.

-However, there are platforms that do not have native AES algorithms support, where an extra NuGet package is required.
+However, some platforms do not have native DES/AES algorithms support, where an extra NuGet package is required.

 Built-in Providers on .NET Core
 -------------------------------
+Microsoft does have some DES/AES support in .NET Core.
+However,

+* DES is not part of .NET Standard 1.3.
-Microsoft does have some AES support in .NET Core.
-However, SNMP AES relies on CFB mode, which is not supported by .NET Core.
+* SNMP AES relies on CFB mode, which is not supported by .NET Core.

-Therefore, the built-in privacy providers (derived from ``AESPrivacyProviderBase`` do not work on .NET Core.
+Therefore, the built-in DES/AES privacy providers (derived from ``AESPrivacyProviderBase``) do not work well on .NET Core.

+You can check ``DESPrivacyProvider.IsSupported`` to see if DES is natively supported on a platform.

 You can check ``AESPrivacyProviderBase.IsSupported`` to see if AES is natively supported on a platform.